PythonRSAS/pythonrsas.github.io/_posts/2022-06-20-1-binary-search-trees.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/d/da/Binary_search_tree.svg)

-The general property of the BST can be summarized in graph below:
+The general property of the BST is: at each node, it is greater or equal to its left child but is less or equal to its right child.
+It can be summarized in graph below:

 ![](../images/posts/bst.PNG)